 Brighton Mountain Resort Terrain Overview

-Brighton's slopes see on average 500 inches (152 m) of snowfall a year.
-That is almost 41 feet a year!
+Brighton's slopes see on average 500 inches (12.7 meters) of snowfall a year.
+That is almost 41 feet every year!

 Brighton Ski Resort Elevation